chromecide/Flux-Node/StorageManager/README.md

-Flux-Node.StoreManager
+Flux-Node.StorageManager
 =========

-Flux Singularity Storage Manager
+Flux Singularity StorageManager
 ---------

-The Flux Singularity Storage Manager provides a consistent interface for the storage and retrieval of complex data objects.
+The Flux Singularity StorageManager provides a consistent interface for the storage and retrieval of complex data objects.

 ## Basic Data Functions